Classical solution of path-dependent mean-field semilinear PDEs: Basic setup and It o calculus for functionals of both path and path-measure

 \end{defi}

-\begin{rem} For the existence and uniqueness of the SVD at $\mu_\tau,$ we have similar results as Remark \ref{exi-dmu} and Lemma \ref{uni-dmu} for vertical derivatives.
+\begin{rem} For the existence and uniqueness of the SVD at $\mu_\tau,$ we have similar results as Remark \ref{exi-dmu} and Lemma \ref{uni-dmu}.
 In particular, if for any $t \in[0,T] ,$ $\partial_{\mu_\tau}f(t, \cdot,\cdot)$ is jointly continuous on $\op_2^D \times \D$, then the SVD is unique.
 Moreover, we can extend SVDs in path-measure to the (stochastic) Banach framework as Remark \ref{d-ext}.

 \end{rem}